Road to be closed for months after collapse, evacuations

 EAST PITTSBURGH, Pa.
-(AP) — State transportation officials say a road that collapsed during a landslide in western Pennsylvania that prompted evacuation of an apartment complex will be closed for months.
+(AP) — A road that collapsed during a landslide in western Pennsylvania that prompted the evacuation of an apartment complex will be closed for months, state transportation officials said.

-Officials say the portion of Route 30 in the borough of East Pittsburgh, nine miles (15 kilometers) southeast of Pittsburgh, plummeted about 40 feet down a steep hill early Saturday.
+Officials say the portion of Route 30 in the borough of East Pittsburgh, about 10 miles (16 kilometers) southeast of Pittsburgh, plummeted about 40 feet (12 meters) down a steep hill early Saturday.

-One building in the apartment complex collapsed, but no injuries were reported.
-Remaining buildings of the complex were evacuated along with a home and a business.
+Pennsylvania Department of Transportation officials said buckling and other problems had been observed along the road, but officials thought they were related to drainage, only learning the real problem after geotechnical drilling.

-The Pennsylvania Department of Transportation said Route 30 will be closed in both directions for at least two months as crews figure out how to repair the roadway.
+“It was sinking before, but we never imagined it was a landslide,” PennDOT District 11 Executive Cheryl Moon-Sirianni said.
+“The wall was holding up the whole entire hillside, and when the pressure got too strong the wall broke.”

 Most Read Nation & World Stories